 Now it never fails, but whenever I happen to visit this small little cafe, I always seem to find a line out the door and around the side.
 This is the first sign that shows you good it is.
-After jumping in line, you will often hear all of the regulars talking about how they come here a couple of times a week, in addition to out of towners that were told a 50-mile drive to Splash is well worth it and have happened to try it for themselves.
-Either way, no matter how long you wait, after tasting their chowder you will gladly wait in line the next time you come.
+After jumping in line, you will often hear all of the regulars talking about how they come here a couple of times a week, in addition to out of towners that were told a 50-mile drive to Splash is well worth it and have came to try it for themselves.
+Either way, no matter how long you wait, after tasting their chowder, you will gladly wait in line the next time you come.

 Now while they have a lot to order, if it is your first time, you need to get the clam chowder bread bowl.
-I mean if they sell over 30,000 gallons a year nationwide they must be on to something, right?
+I mean, if they sell over 30,000 gallons a year nationwide, they must be on to something, right?

 Even if that is not your cup of tea, a traditional bread bowl will not steer you wrong.
 When it arrives at your table, the bread has been hallowed out, and the top has been grilled with a little butter to give you the perfect roll to dip into your bowl.
 The clam chowder is creamy and flavourful, and it always fills me up.
-That doesn’t stop me from trying to eat the bowl as well (I have yet to conquer it fully, but I can get close).
+That doesn’t stop me from trying to eat the bowl as well (I have yet to conquer it entirely, but I can get close).

-There never seems to be enough seating in this cafe so after filling up on the clam chowder there is usually someone who wants your seat.
-That is ok though if you are anything like me you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.
+There never seems to be enough seating in this cafe, so after filling up on the clam chowder, there is usually someone who wants your seat.
+That is ok though.
+If you are anything like me, you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.

 The exterior of the cafe is also fun as it has a clam running around, looking in the windows, surfing and doing other activities.
 It is like an unofficial mascot.